-Response: Lighting has been designed in a manner that is respectful of the surrounding Old Town context while maintaining safety for residents, guests, and patrons.
-Lighting designs are commensurate with the quality architectural style proposed for the residential healthcare facility, low-level with no glare or excessive intrusion for adjacent properties.
-Lighting is placed in a thoughtful way to provide safe pedestrian wayfinding at night and highlight paths leading along street frontages in keeping with the setting.
+Response: Lighting has been designed in a manner that is respectful of the surrounding Old Town context while maintaining safety for residents.
+Lighting designs are commensurate with the quality architectural style proposed for the residential community, low-level with no glare or excessive intrusion for adjacent properties.
+Lighting is placed in a thoughtful way to provide safe pedestrian wayfinding at night and highlight pathways.